Independence Day (Philippines): Holiday customs

-Most government offices are closed on that day as this is a national holiday and so also are most educational institutions, either public or private.
-Since 2020–2021, June marks the formal end of the academic year for most schools and educational institutions.

-As required by law, the Flag of the Philippines, first flown on that day in 1898, is displayed in homes and establishments from as early as May 28, Flag Day, or on a selected date of May by the National Historical Commission of the Philippines, which serves as the organizer of the celebrations, to the 30th of the month.
 Kawit, Cavite holds a yearly commemorative act with the flag raising at the Aguinaldo Shrine and the reading of the Philippine Declaration of Independence.
 Worldwide, Filipinos gather on June 12 or a date close to it to publicly celebrate, sometimes with a parade.
-There are also local celebrations as well, as well as a national celebration in Manila, the national capital, which in past years included a civil-military parade of uniformed organizations and public and private entitles, the last major parade was held in 2018 to mark the 120th year of nationhood.
+There are also local celebrations as well, with a national celebration in the capital of Manila, which in past years included a civil-military parade of uniformed organizations and public and private entitles.
+The last major parade was held in 2018 to mark the 120th year of nationhood.

-Expanded summary of the parade

-In the afternoon after the holiday toast ceremony or in the hours after the morning ceremonies in Manila, the commemorations continue with the civil-military parade at the historic Quirino Grandstand.
-For many years the civil-military parade in the capital was part of the national celebrations and was a key highlight.